 Accessing the WordPress Database and File Server

-When it comes to managing the files that make up your website and its underlying database, SiteGround provides you with full access.
-In addition to using your choice of FTP client to log in to your server space, you can also use the online file manager that’s available through the cPanel dashboard.
+When it comes to managing the files that make up your website and its underlying database, SiteGround provide you with full access.
+In addition to using your choice of FTP client to log in to your server space, you can also use the custom online file manager that’s available through the SiteGround account area.

-Accessing the database is just as straightforward — again, thanks to software (this time phpMyAdmin) that’s accessible through the cPanel dashboard.
+Accessing the database is just as straightforward — again, thanks to software (this time phpMyAdmin) that’s accessible through the SiteGround account area.

-If you ever need to delete or edit a theme or plugin file, change your WordPress admin password after being locked out of your site, or carry out some other type of similar task, then having this level of server and database access is invaluable.
+If you ever need to delete or edit a theme or plugin file, change your WordPress admin password after being locked out of your site or carry out some other, similar task, then having this level of server and database access is invaluable.